facelessuser/ThemeScheduler/docs/usage.md

     ]
 ```

-For themes installed via [Package Control](https://packagecontrol.io/), you can specify their paths as if they are installed in `Packages` folder.
-(Package Control will usually install the packages as zip files with `.sublime-package` extension in `Installed Packages` instead to the `Packages` folder, but you treat them as if they are stored in the `Packages` folder unzipped.
+[Package Control](https://packagecontrol.io/) will usually install theme packages as zip files with the `.sublime-package` extension in `Installed Packages` instead of the `Packages` folder, but you treat them as if they are stored in the `Packages` folder unzipped.
 Sublime handles the abstraction.
-For example,
+For example, we will assume a package tmTheme file is installed in the root of a zipped package at `Installed Packages/Github Color Theme.subime-pakcage`:

 ```js
     "themes":